-1. a direct oral answer at the meeting;

-- 1. where the desired information is in a publication of the Council or other published work, a reference to that publication; or - 3. where the reply cannot conveniently be given orally, a written answer circulated within 10 working days to the questioner.
+- 10.6.1. a direct oral answer at the meeting; - 10.6.2. where the desired information is in a publication of the Council or other published work, a reference to that publication; or - 10.6.3. where the reply cannot conveniently be given orally, a written answer shall be delevered within 10 working days.

-10.8 Supplementary question
+10.7.
+Supplementary question

-A member asking a question under Rule 10.2 or 10.3 may ask one supplementary question without notice of the member to whom the first question was asked.
+A member asking a question under Rule 10.1 may ask one supplementary question without notice of the member to whom the first question was asked.
 The supplementary question must arise directly out of the original question or the reply.

-10.9 Length of speeches
+10.8.
+Length of speeches

-A member asking a question under Rule 10.2 or 10.3 and a member answering such a question may speak for no longer than five minutes unless the Mayor consents to a longer period.
+A member asking a question under Rule 10.1 and a member answering such a question may speak for no longer than five minutes unless the Mayor consents to a longer period.

-10.10 Ward matters
+10.9.
+Ward matters

-A member may speak on ward matters if either:

-- 1. they have given notice in writing or by electronic mail no later than midday two working days before the day of the meeting to the Director of Legal and Planning Services and Monitoring Officer; or - 2. the ward matter relates to urgent matters, they have the consent of the Mayor and the content of the ward matter is given to the Director of Legal and Planning Services and Monitoring Officer by 12 noon on the day of the meeting.
+- 10.9.1.
+A member may speak on ward matters if either: - (a) they have given notice in writing no later than midday three working days before the day of the meeting to the Chief Executive and 'or - (b) the ward matter relates to urgent matters, they have the consent of the Mayor and the content of the ward matter is given to the Chief Executive by 12 noon on the day of the meeting.